Rootlock-LLC/Quantum-Password-Generator/README.md

 # Overview
-Q# Random password generator
+Q# Random password generator 2018
-Written in 2018

 This project is a proof of concept application I had written back in high school during my time studying Quantum Computing.
 It generates random bits utilizing quantum superposition.
 The project is simple and was a fun activity to incorpate quantum machanics with password security.